Expanding Small-Scale Datasets with Guided Imagination: GIF: A Guided Imagination Framework for Dataset Expansion

-{Considering that DALL-E2 have proven to be powerful in generating images and MAE~\citep{he2022masked} is skilled at reconstructing images, we use them as prior models for imagination.} We call the resulting methods GIF-DALLE and GIF-MAE, respectively.
-GIF-DALLE follows exactly the aforementioned pipeline for guided imagination, while we slightly modify the pipeline of GIF-MAE because its encoder is not the CLIP image encoder.
-Specifically, GIF-MAE first generates a latent feature for the seed image based on its encoder, and conducts random \emph{channel-level} noise perturbation following the way of Eq.~(\ref{eq:perturbation}).
-Based on the perturbed feature, GIF-MAE generates an intermediate image via its decoder, and applies CLIP to conduct zero-shot predictions for both the seed and the intermediate image to compute the guidance Eq.~(\ref{eq:total_loss}) for optimizing latent features.
-In this way, GIF-MAE can create content-consistent samples of diverse styles.
-More details of the two methods are provided in their pseudo codes in Appendix~\ref{apx_implementation}.
+GIF-DALLE adheres strictly to the above pipeline for guided imagination, while we slightly modify the pipeline in GIF-SD and GIF-MAE since their image encoders are different from the CLIP image encoder.
+Given a seed sample, GIF-SD and GIF-MAE first generate the latent feature via the encoders of their prior models, and then conduct random noise perturbation following Eq.~(\ref{eq:perturbation}).
+Here, GIF-SD has one more step than GIF-MAE before noise perturbation, \ie conducting prompt-guided diffusion for its latent feature, where the rule of the prompt design will be elaborated in Appendix~\ref{app_GIF_SD}.
+Based on the perturbed feature, GIF-SD and GIF-MAE generate an intermediate image via their decoders, and apply CLIP to conduct zero-shot predictions for both the seed and intermediate images to compute the informativeness guidance (\ie Eq.~(\ref{eq:total_loss})) for optimizing latent features.
+Note that, in GIF-SD and GIF-MAE, we execute \emph{channel-level} noise perturbation since we find it facilitates the generation of content-consistent samples with a greater variety of image styles (cf. Appendix~\ref{app_pixel}).